Grey-crowned babbler: Threats

 The key process that has led to the decline of the eastern subspecies of the grey-crowned babbler has been the historic loss and fragmentation of its preferred woodland habitat.
-Grey-crowned babblers generally have a poor ability to immigrate across unsuitable habitats.
-As a consequence of fragmentation, breeding success and groups sizes decline.
-Babbler groups are more susceptible to stochastic events leading to local extinction from a fragment.
+Grey-crowned babblers generally have a poor ability to migrate across unsuitable habitats.
+As a consequence of fragmentation, breeding success and group size decline.
+Babbler groups are more susceptible to stochastic events leading to local extinction.
 Once a fragment has lost its population of grey-crowned babblers, natural recolonisation rarely occurs because of the species' poor dispersal ability.